 A legacy C++ debug interface that enables run control and inspection of models.
-It has been replaced by Iris.
+It has been replaced by the Iris debug API.

 See Introduction to the Component Architecture Debug Interface.

 Code Translation (CT)

 A technique that processor models use to enable fast execution of code.
 CT models translate code dynamically and cache translated code sequences to achieve fast simulation speeds.